30 min read

 Sometimes, companies engage in procurement cost reduction without looking at internal processes that could hide real potential for savings.
 It’s tempting to just cut budgets across the board and enjoy a quick fix, but inefficiencies in procurement workflows will still persist.

 Think about how you can achieve visibility into company-wide spending and enforce procurement policy to prevent uncontrolled purchases altogether.
-Consider ways to make it easier for employees to use negotiated procurement contracts and purchase from vetted vendors that offer favorable prices.
+Implement supply chain optimization: consider ways to make it easier for employees to use negotiated procurement contracts and purchase from vetted vendors that offer favorable prices.

 Fast cost cuts in procurement might seem smart at first, but they can cause big problems later.
 For example, cutting inventory to save money could result in stockouts, delayed orders, backorders, and missed customer opportunities.
 The problems far outweigh any quick purchasing cost savings you might get!